Byron Buxton Player Props: Twins vs. Yankees

 Byron Buxton At The Plate

-- Buxton is batting .271 with a double, a triple, two home runs and five walks.
+- Buxton is hitting .250 with a double, a triple, two home runs and five walks.

+- In 64.3% of his 14 games this season, Buxton has picked up at least one hit.
+He's also had four multi-hit games.

+- In 14 games played this season, he has gone deep in two of them.

 - In two games this year, Buxton has picked up an RBI, and in both of those games he had multiple runs batted in.